 Don’t get me wrong, I sincerely doubt Michael applies the methodology this way.
 In fact, I know he doesn’t since I’ve seen him respond to “unimportant” tweets, blogs, and other social media within minutes and hours.

-Lately I have realized that my responsiveness has taken a hit.
-My email inbox, which I used to be able to mange down to 0 unread messages every night, has stacked up over the past month to the point where I do not believe I will ever be able to recover.
+Lately, I have realized that my responsiveness has taken a hit.
+My email inbox, which I used to be able to manage down to 0 unread messages every night, has stacked up over the past month to the point where I do not believe I will ever be able to recover.
 Knowing that much of my email is quadrant 3 and quadrant 4, I have made an important change and handed over the keys to my inbox.
-From here forward, Victoria will assist me in digesting my email so that I can use more of my time to respond.
+From here forward, my assistant, Victoria, will assist me in digesting my email so that I can use more of my time to respond.